augurlabs/augur_view/installing.md

 Then run `source env/bin/activate` to activate the virtual environment.

-At this point, if you need to install flask and Gunicorn, run `pip install flask gunicorn`
+At this point, if you need to install the requirements, run `sudo pip3 install flask pyyaml urllib3`

 ## Installing the service